-Jane Larson (she/her): We've shared a screenshot of the first page of that document.
-The guidelines and template can be thought of as a handbook for the application, identifying how the questions will be asked in the online application system and providing additional explanation instructions in the underlying rationale for the various components of the proposal.
-Some of what is covered in the guidelines will be mentioned here in the webinar, and on the application form itself. but always reference the guidelines for a more comprehensive explanation of the application questions and requirements.
-This is available as a Google Doc.
-You can copy in order to develop your proposal alongside your team.
-You can also download the document as a word document or Pdf by selecting file, then download as.
-Be sure that you are using the most recent version of this document, which is labeled Cycle 11, and dated January 11, 2024.
+We've shared a screenshot of the first page of that document.
+The Guidelines and Template can be thought of as a handbook for the application, identifying how the questions will be asked in the online application system and providing additional explanation, instructions, and the underlying rationale for the various components of the proposal.
+Some of what is covered in the guidelines will be mentioned here in the webinar and on the application form itself, but always reference the guidelines for a more comprehensive explanation of the application questions and requirements.
+This is available as a Google Doc you can copy in order to develop your proposal alongside your team.
+You can also download the document as a Word document or PDF by selecting "File" then "Download as".

+Be sure that you are using the most recent version of this document which is labeled Cycle 12 and dated January 2025.
 This version will have all the appropriate dates and instructions.

-Bear in mind that the guidelines and template Google.
-Doc is only a working document.
-You will still need to copy and paste your responses into CLIRs online application system in order to submit a valid proposal.
+Bear in mind that the Guidelines and Template Google doc is only a working document.
+You will still need to copy and paste your responses into CLIR's online application system in order to submit a valid proposal.